Tony Bristow

-Tony Bristow was an English former cricketer.
+Tony Robert Bristow (born 23 June 1965) is an English former cricketer.
 He was a left-handed batsman who played for Bedfordshire.

-Born in New South Wales, Bristow made his 1st Grade debut at the age of 17.
-After playing 9 years for Charlestown he decided to come to England as a professional cricketer.
+Born in Newcastle, New South Wales, Bristow made his first grade debut for Charlestown at the age of 17.
+In his mid-20s, he travelled to England as an overseas player.

 Bristow made three List A appearances for Bedfordshire between 2001 and 2002, his debut coming against Dorset.
 In spite of his position in the lower-middle order, Bristow never batted in his one-day career.
 He also played a total of 13 Minor Counties games for the team.

+Bristow represented an England over-50s side against Australia in 2017.
+He returned to Australia following the death of his wife in 2020, he was continuing to play first grade cricket at the age of 57.